SoltauFintel/blockpuzzle/README.md

 Download of latest master version for manual installation:
-[blockpuzzle.apk](http://mwvb.de/store/blockpuzzle.apk) (You may have to activate the option "Installation of apps of unknown origin" in the smartphone.) | Download V6-alpha test release with different app id: [app-release.apk](http://mwvb.de/store/alpha/app-release.apk)
+[blockpuzzle.apk](http://mwvb.de/store/blockpuzzle.apk) (You may have to activate the option "Installation of apps of unknown origin" in the smartphone.)

 The app doesn't need any rights.